-CATCH collaborated with researchers at Michael & Susan Dell Center for Healthy Living at The University of Texas Health Science Center at Houston (UTHealth) School of Public Health to create CATCH My Breath™, a prevention program specific to middle schoolers’ use of E-cigarettes.
+CATCH collaborated with researchers at Michael & Susan Dell Center for Healthy Living at The University of Texas Health Science Center at Houston (UTHealth) School of Public Health to create CATCH My Breath™, a youth e-cigarette, vape, JUUL, and vape prevention program specific to grades 5-12.

 - Understand that E-cigarettes are addictive, unhealthy and not as popular as they think.

 - Resist their own curiosity and peer pressure to experiment with e-cigarettes.

 - Influence friends and peers to not use e-cigarettes.